joeynmt/joeynmt/docs/source/tutorial.rst

 The training batch loss is logged every 100 mini-batches, as specified in the configuration, and every 1000 batches the model is validated on the dev set.
 So after 1000 batches the model achieves a BLEU score of 22.52 (which will not be that fast for a real translation task, our reverse task is much easier).
-You can see that the model prediction is only partially correct, up to the 7th token.
+You can see that the model prediction is only partially correct.

 The loss on individual batches might vary and not only decrease, but after every completed epoch, the accumulated training loss for the whole training set is reported.
 This quantity should decrease if your model is properly learning.